 Lease payments started May 1.
 Needed recruit a manager quickly.
 Needed staff in a tight labor market.
 Heavy reliance on volunteers for arranging suppliers, credit, utilities, licenses, legal agreements, point of sales system, credit card/interact, cleaning store, refinishing floors, arranging remaining inventory, publicity, signs, memberships, CED tax credits etc.

-But on the Positive Side We had massive public support.
+But on the Positive Side we had massive public support.
 Huge media interest.
 Red Green was in store promoting.
 Stuart McLean, Vinyl Café gave us a great boost on his show.
+This brought in members all across Canada!
 We also have a Great Board!